Soegaon: Geography and tourism

 Soegaon is lies near the source of Sona river.
 Soegaon is situated in the northern part of Aurangabad district.
 City is located on the border of Jalgaon Aurangabad district.

 The Ajanta caves are situated in this taluka, near the village of Fardapur.
 It is approximately 10 km from this village.

-Near this city historical fort called as Ghatotkach and Vadi fort are located.
+Near this city historical fort known as Ghatotkach and Vadi fort are located.

 The Banoti waterfall is located nearby, as is the Gautala Wildlife Sanctuary.